Formerly called "Dual Enrollment"

 Structured Remote: synchronous learning meaning you are expected to attend virtual meetings.

-If students do not wish to receive high school credit for the college courses, students must complete Parts I, II, and III on this form before returning this form to the school’s Dual Enrollment Program Assistant (DEPA).
-Otherwise, students only need to complete Part I, initial at the bottom of the page and return the form to the counselor.
+For students who would like to have the MC class on their high school transcript, students only need to complete Part I, initial at the bottom of the page and return the form to the counselor and DEPA.
 See below for details.
 All decisions related to dual credit must be made during the course scheduling process.
 Decisions are final and will be based on the completed section on the form.

-Check out the sample forms below!
+Check out the sample forms!